Individual Voluntary Arrangement

 Make an informed decision

-Gain all the information you need to make an informed decision about your financial future
+Gain all the information you need to make an informed decision about your financial future.

 This may not be suitable in all circumstances.
 Fees apply.
 Your credit rating may be affected.
+IVAs are only available to residents of England, Wales and Northern Ireland.

 Free debt counselling, debt adjusting and providing of credit information services is available.
 You can find out more by contacting Money Helper.